vnguyendon/gw-config-apis/bot/sequences/README.md

 In this sequence, as a user:
 * The bot asks me a question ("A little comfort?")
-* The bot suggests answers as a set of commands ("Yes" or "No")
+* The bot suggests answers as a set of choices ("Yes" or "No")
-* I pick Yes
+* I choose Yes
 * The bot suggests two message categories ("Poems" and "Positive thoughts")
-* I pick one those message categories (we call them message Intentions)
+* I choose one those message categories (we call them message Intentions)
 * The bot displays a random message from the selected Intention

 ## Asking a question

-An sequence contains Actions.
-The most common Action is "ShowQuestion"
+Question steps are identified by the presence of a "QuestionId"

 The following json sample describes a question asked by the bot, with its translations

-     "Action": "ShowQuestion",
-     "Label": [
-              { "en": "A little comfort?" },
-              { "fr": "Un peu de récomfort ?" },
-              { "es": "¿Un pequeño zen?" }
-              ],

-Each question has a QuestionId, so we need to add a QuestionId attribute:
-- "QuestionId": "WouldYouLikeToFeelZen"

-The json becomes:

-     "Action": "ShowQuestion",
      "QuestionId": "WouldYouLikeToFeelZen",
      "Label": [
               { "en": "A little comfort?" },
               { "fr": "Un peu de récomfort ?" },
               { "es": "¿Un pequeño zen?" }
-              ],
+              ]

-## Displaying command buttons below the question
+## Displaying choices buttons below the question

-As a user, to answer a question, I  typically choose from a set of commands.
+As a user, to answer a question, I  typically choose from a set of choices.
-Each command has a unique CommandId.
+Each choice has a unique Id.

-    Commands:
+    Choices:
       [
           {
-            "CommandId": "ZenYes",
+            "Id": "ZenYes",
             "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
            }
            ,
            {
-            "CommandId": "ZenNo",
+            "Id": "ZenNo",
             "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }],
            }
       ]

-## Displaying a second set of commands
+## Displaying a second set of choices

-As a user, after I choose Yes, I get to choose a message categorie.
-- This time, I don't see a question, just a set of commands.
-- In that case, instead of "ShowQuestion", the Action for this step is "ShowCommands"

-In our example, one command will lead to a poem message, the other will lead to a positive thoughts message.
+After the user makes a choice, an Action will take place.
+The Action will be described below the choice.

+For instance, if I were to choose "yes" to the previous question, the sequence could then be:

+    Choices:
+      [
+          {
-     "CommandId": "ZenYes",
+            "Id": "ZenYes",
             "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
-     "Action": "ShowCommands",
+            "Action": "ShowChoices",
-     "Commands":
+           }
+           ,
+           ...

+- In this case, we want to display a second set of choices,
+- There is no question, just a set of choices offered directly to the user as a consequence of the first choice

+In our example, one choice will lead to a poem message, the other will lead to a positive thoughts message.

+     "Choices":
      [
           {
+          "Id": "ZenYes",
+          "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
+          "Action": "ShowChoices",
+          "Choices":
+          [
+              {
-             "CommandId": "PoemSuggestions",
+             "Id": "PoemSuggestions",
               }
               ,
               {
-              "CommandId": "PositiveThoughtsSuggestions",
+              "Id": "PositiveThoughtsSuggestions",
               }
           ]
+          }
+          ,
+          ...

 ## Displaying a message card